niklasbuschmann/contrast/_posts/2020-04-24-Retrieval-based-Chatbot.md

 Chatbots automatically provide answers to common or well-known issues in a manner that simulates conversational interactions.
 In this project, we build a retrieval-based chatbot using cosine similarity on a database of frequently asked questions about COVID-19 as at 31-Mar-2019.

 [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) is a common approach in information retrieval.
 It provides a measure of how similar two documents are based on their content.
 In this project, the two documents are, first, a user query and, second, an FAQ database from which a respose is retrieved.
-Model performance is best when using lemmatization and TF-IDF encoding.
+For this project, model performance was best when using lemmatization and TF-IDF encoding.

 The cosine similarity matching approach is also compared to other common machine learning model.
-[More details on the project](https://github.com/bilha-analytics/ncov_bot_app).
+[More details on the project here](https://github.com/bilha-analytics/ncov_bot_app).

 **Libraries used**